cesarvr/blog/content/post/istio-2.md

 image: https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
 ---

-In the last post we learn that the minimal deployment unit in Kubernetes/OpenShift is the pod and that this entity provides an isolation similar to the one provided by containers, we took advantage of this to deploy multi-tier applications.
-Knowing this alone can be very beneficial to deal with your day to day complexity, but is time to take another step forward and learn how we can create processes that modify or enhance other services.

-For this process to be useful it need to have the following characteristics:
-- It need to run in its own container.
-- It need to understand the protocol of the service.
-- It should keep the integrity of the communication, the running service should be unaware of its existence of our process.

-This set of functionalities are part of the definition of an ambassador pattern, for short we are going to call our process the proxy container.

-## Getting Started

-To make this accessible we are going to write our process in beautiful Javascript language, using Node.JS framework.
-The only thing you need to follow this post is to install OpenShift, Node.js and editor like vim, emacs, etc.
+We are going to write our "ambassador container" in Javascript using Node.JS framework, aside from this, you just need an [instance of OpenShift](https://github.com/cesarvr/Openshift#openshiftio) and your favourite editor.

 ## Making A Tunnel

-We can start by writing a simple Proxy application that basically takes traffic coming from a tcp client (like a browser) and pass this traffic untouched to another service.
-Basically we need to create a bridge between the two, so to make this I wrote a simple API called [node-ambassador](https://www.npmjs.com/package/node-ambassador) to take some boilerplate away.
+Let's start by writing a simple proxy application that just takes incoming traffic and pass it to another service.
+To make things easier I wrote a API called [node-ambassador](https://www.npmjs.com/package/node-ambassador) to avoid cluttering this post with implementation details and keep the focus in the functionalities.

-To get the library we just need to use [npm](https://www.npmjs.com):
+To get the library we can use [npm](https://www.npmjs.com):

 ```sh
   mkdir /folder-project